The Yukon Foundation is honoured to offer SCHOLARSHIPS in memory or in recognition of the following Yukon community members and organizations.

 A scholarship to assist Yukon post-secondary students who are studying education and/or the arts.

 A scholarship for a Yukon post-secondary music student who will pursue the recording of compositions that feature Yukon history or legends.
 The applicant must be a three-year Yukon resident.
-Application must include a statement about musician career aspirations.
+Applicants must provide a statement about their musician career aspirations.

 A scholarship for Yukon students studying social work, clinical research or counselling with a stated career goal of working or studying in a field related to addiction or the effects of addictions.
 One-year Yukon residency required.
 Preference will be given to students who abstain from alcohol and drug use, who are considered to be mature students, and who lack the financial resources to enter or complete their course of studies.